juhis/PCA/README.md

 java -jar PCA.jar transform scorefile eigenvaluefile
 ```

-The first command line argument should be "transform".
-The second command line argument should be a path to a tab-delimited text file containing principal component scores on rows (i.e. each row corresponds to a component).
-The third command line argument should be a file with eigenvalues corresponding to the eigenvectors based on which the principal component scores have been calculated.
+scorefile should contain principal component scores on rows (i.e. each row corresponds to a component).
+eigenvalues in eigenvaluefile should correspond to the eigenvectors based on which the principal component scores have been calculated.

 *Note: This operation works in the following scenario:*